 Note: As an SAP Master Data Governance user, if you want to see all column headings and content completely when the duplicate check is carried out, SAP Note 2667744 helps to change the layout of the popup by making the column headings and content readable and auto-resizing dynamically.

 Reducing the amount of duplicated data both makes users’ lives easier, and keeps systems from being bloated with unnecessary information.
-This blog discussed the reasons that duplicate master data may exist in a system, and how SAP Master Data Governance can help identify and remove such data.
+This blog post discussed the reasons that duplicate master data may exist in a system, and how SAP Master Data Governance can help identify and remove such data.

 Editor’s note: This post has been adapted from a section of the book SAP Master Data Governance: The Comprehensive Guide by Bikram Dogra, Antony Isacc, Homiar Kalwachwala, Dilip Radhakrishnan, Syama Srinivasan, Sandeep Chahal, Santhosh Cheekoti, Antony Isacc, Rajani Khambhampati, Vikas Lodha, Syama Srinivasan, and David Quirk.